-Nothing contained in this document shall limit or restrict an exceptional student Changes may occur due to pending legislation solely to a special diploma or special certificate of completion.
-Any exceptional student shall be afforded the opportunity to pursue a standard diploma (F.S.1003.438).
+Nothing contained in this document shall limit or restrict an exceptional student solely to a special diploma or special certificate of completion.
+Any exceptional student shall be afforded the opportunity to pursue a standard diploma (F.S.
+1003.438).
 The parents of each exceptional student shall be notified of the graduation options available at the IEP meeting prior to grade 9, or upon the 14th birthday, whichever occurs first.

-- 1. When a student is eligible to graduate with a standard diploma or at the end of the school year during which a student turns 22 years old, A notice of Anticipated Graduation Resulting in a Change of Placement and a Summary of Performance form must be issued to the student and parent prior to graduation. - 2.
-When a student meets the requirements of a special diploma or certificate of completion prior to the age of 22 and indicates that he/she will no longer receive special services, A Notice of Anticipated Graduation Resulting in a Change of Placement form must be issued to the student and parent prior to graduation. - 3.
-ESE students who have met all graduation requirements except passing the FCA should be notified following the Waiver of the Results of the General Assessment Graduation Requirements meeting that they may: - a.
-Qualify for a regular diploma with a waiver. b.
-Qualify for a special diploma. - 4.
-If a student meets eligibility for a standard or special diploma, then he/she may participate in graduation ceremonies.
-In the event a student pursing a standard diploma opts to receive a special diploma and then return for one or more year to continue to pursue a standard diploma as allowed under the IDEA, the IEP need not be revised to reflect this change. - C. Free Appropriate Public Education through Age 22 (FAPE 22) [IDEA.
-2004-300.102]
+- When a student is eligible to graduate with a standard diploma or at the end of the school year during which a student turns 22 years old, A notice of Anticipated Graduation Resulting in a Change of Placement and a Summary of Performance form must be issued to the student and parent prior to graduation. - 2.
+When a student meets the requirements of a special diploma or certificate of completion prior to the age of 22 and indicates that he/she will no longer receive special services, A Notice of Anticipated Graduation Resulting in a Change of should be notified following the Waiver of the Results of the General Assessment Graduation Requirements meeting that they may: